phillcoxon/loadwatch/readme.md

 ### Todo

+* Improve report layout
+* Provide some extra guidence / steps on how to use key info to spot & resolve high load causes.
 * Improve Ubuntu version to match 'sar' type reporting if possible.
 * Add nginx / typical ubuntu email agent debug info to loadwatch_ubuntu.sh
 * Look for ways to expand the script to provide more relevant info